hshdacs/SDP_S_2025_04/theory.md

     Write a guessing game, where the computer randomly choose a secret number and the user can guess this number

-    a) let the user know if the number is lower or higher
+    1. let the user know if the number is lower or higher
-    b) MasterMind (prerequisit: no double digits, fixed number of digits)
+    2. MasterMind (prerequisit: no double digits, fixed number of digits)
         - give a star (*) for each digit of the guess that matches the digit of the secret number
         - give a circle (o) for each digit of the guess that is